 Rafa brushed off the allegations, “categorically denying” any type of relation with organized crime.

-In a Facebook quote, Julion Alvarez also rejected the claims against him and defended his teammate.
+In a Facebook quote, Julion Alvarez also rejected the claims against him and defended his friend.
 “Rafa has one of the longest careers in football,” he said.
 “Do you really think he’d need to do something like this?”

 For here’s the thing: as friends of a mobster, Rafa and Julion did nothing out of the ordinary.
 In fact, two days before being sanctioned by the US, Rafa was photographed rafting through Sumidero Canyon in the state of Chiapas with Enrique Pena Nieto, the president of Mexico.